rbowen/presentations/betterfm/slides.md

 * Make it obvious how to submit comments, improvements, errata
 * Don't ignore them once they're submitted
-* Be quick to offer commit bits to repeat customers
+* Be quick to offer commit bits to repeat contributors

 Note: